-For several years now, cars have held a prominent place at the Consumer Electric Show (CES®) — produced by the Consumer Technology Association — in Las Vegas.
+For several years now, cars have had a prominent place at the CES in Las Vegas.

-For the virtual 2021 edition, manufacturers are revolutionising the good old dashboard, which has been transformed into a real digital console.
-Both Mercedes-Benz and BMW are making a splash in this area with their new touch-sensitive and intelligent interfaces.
+For this 2021 edition, which this year is entirely virtual, manufacturers are revolutionising the good old dashboard, which has been transformed into a real digital console.
+Both Mercedes and BMW are making a splash in this area with their new touch-sensitive and intelligent interfaces.

 In fact, the most important apps will always come up intuitively and contextually, at the highest visual level.
 The MBUX Hyperscreen can also be adapted for the front passenger to offer them a dedicated display.